 Affordable drones with great cameras have made aerial photography a reality to amateur and professional photographers, but many don’t realise there are strict laws governing both amateur and professional use.
 Flying your drone too high or too far can be very dangerous, not only to people or property on the ground but to other aircraft – even a small drone hitting the tail rotor of a helicopter could be catastrophic and potentially result in a fatal crash.

 Just because we live in Shetland doesn’t mean we’re immune to the rules relating to drones.
-Our airspace here is surprisingly busy with many low-level flights, intense helicopter activity, numerous small airfields and two busy airports at Sumburgh and Scatsta.
+Our airspace here is surprisingly busy with many low-level flights, intense helicopter activity, numerous small airfields and a busy airport at Sumburgh.
 Your drone is a fantastic camera in the sky, but learn the rules to ensure you fly it safely.

 To make our airspace safer make sure you follow the Drone Code every time you fly.
 You should also join the Shetland Flight Information Notification Scheme, a local group where you can inform other airspace users where you intend to fly to avoid conflict.